How Long is my Programme Approved for?

 All programmes are normally approved for a period of five years.

-The first cohort of students is required to enroll upon an approved programme within 24 months of approval (allowing for a significant lead in time to ensure programmes are launched with successful recruitment).
+The first cohort of students is required to enrol upon an approved programme within 24 months of approval (allowing for a significant lead in time to ensure programmes are launched with successful recruitment).

 The Quality Review process will review and re-approve programmes in most other instances, unless significant changes to programmes are required, which will be reviewed by the Programme Approval Committee under the Amending an Existing Programme process (depending on the nature of the change).